 The Internet: Still Wide Open and Competitive?

-Today, a more balanced perspective has become possible and necessary.
-This starts with the recognition that the Internet is a set of interacting activities provided by a variety of business firms, operating in interacting sub-markets.
-The structure of those markets affect, in the classic paradigm of industrial economics, the behavior and hence the performance of these firms.
+Some participants in the Internet have difficulty even with the concept of looking at it as an industry.
+And it is true that the early phases of the medium were dominated by government, universities, and non-profit entities, all operating outside the market.
+Even when the Internet became commercialized it was frequently asserted that the bit economy operated on fundamentally different principles than the atom economy.
+Today, a more balanced perspective has become possible.
+This includes the recognition, first, that the Internet is a set of interacting activities provided by a variety of commercial firms operating in a set of interacting sub-markets.
+The structure of those market affects, in the classic paradigm of industrial economics, the behavior and hence the performance of these firms.
 A prime measure for market structure is the extent of market concentration; it is an indicator and predictor of competitive behavior.
-Since the Internet has been arguably the major force for economic, societal, and cultural innovation in society in recent years, the extent of the competitive forces driving it is significant far beyond the sector itself.
+Since the Internet has been in recent years arguably the major force for economic, societal, and cultural innovation in society, the extent of competitive forces driving it is significant far beyond the sector itself.

 Suggested Citation: Suggested Citation